Simple Network Management Protocol (SNMP) is very popular in remote monitoring applications, so it's likely you'll work

 TCP is connection based, meaning that one program is connected to another program and they send messages across the internet to each other.
 TCP is relatively heavy, meaning it requires three packets to set up a connection before user data can be sent.

-While TCP can be used for SNMP, it was originally designed for UDP transport only.
+While TCP can be used for SNMP, it was originally designed with UDP transport only.
 While UDP may not have all the functionality of TCP, this actually makes it better for some applications.
-UDP is faster than TCP because it does not order packets (which can be done by the application layer), and it is a connectionless protocol.
+UDP is faster than TCP because it does not order packets (which can be done by the application layer), and it is a connection-less protocol.
 UDP is actually better suited for repetitive, low-priority functions like alarm monitoring.